Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Once a value is assigned to a string it cannot be changed and if changed, it creates a new object of the String.
 - This is not the case with StringBuffer.

-## What is the difference between instantiation, initialization and Declration of an object?
+## What is the difference between instantiation, initialization and Declaration of an object?

 - __Initialization__ is the process when values are put into the memory that was allocated.
 - This is what the Constructor of a class does when using the new keyword.